Image

 Partner

-Beth has been lead counsel in over 50 jury trials, including numerous bet-the-company, multibillion-dollar cases.
-Over almost 30 years, she has developed an unrivaled record of victories in both federal and state courts throughout the country.
-Her career has taken Beth from the Army to a leading role in the prosecution of the Oklahoma City bombers to nationally recognized work as a litigation partner at two of the nation’s most prominent law firms, and most recently to founding Wilkinson Stekloff.
+Beth has served as lead counsel in over 50 jury trials, including numerous bet-the-company, multibillion-dollar cases.
+She has developed an unrivaled record of victories in federal and state courts throughout the country.
+Her career has taken Beth from the Army to a leading role in the prosecution of the Oklahoma City bombers to nationally recognized work as a litigation partner at two of the nation’s most prominent law firms, and to founding Wilkinson Stekloff.

 Education